ripperkumar/Web-Automation-Reference/README.md

-# parabank_first5
+# openmrs_first5
 Overview
 -
-ParaBank is a demo site used for simulating a realistic online banking website ([link](https://parabank.parasoft.com/parabank/index.htm)).
-It has the following features :
+OPENMRS application is a demo site used for simulating a realistic Medical Record System ([link](https://demo.openmrs.org/)).
+It has the following features
-1. Register
+1. Login
-2. Login
+2. Register Patient
-3. Reset password
-4. Open Account
-5. Account Overview
+3. Find Patient and Patient record details
+4. Manage privileges in Configure metadata
+5. Mangae service types in appointment scheduling
-6. Transfer funds
+6. Capture vitals
-7. Bill pay
-8. Search transactions
-9. Loan Request
-10. Update contact info
+7. Manage accounts in System administration
+8. Change password in My account
+9. Visit workflow for a patient
+10. Edit registration information

 Write **Web automation** tests for the **first 5** features of this application.

+**Credentials** - admin/Admin123

 Expectations:
 -